 Submit a CASPA application.
 Applicants may be invited to interview at the discretion of the admissions committee.

 In the CASPA application, enter contact information for three people to submit recommendation information/letters on your behalf.
+Applicants will be asked to provide a personal statement and a response to three program specific essay questions.

 After the application deadline, completed and verified applications from CASPA will be reviewed by the admissions committee.